A Simple Guide to Energy Harvesting Technologies

 Lightweight thermoelectric generators that use heat as an alternative power source to charge electronic devices such as phones, tablets and wearable tech demonstrate how this form of energy harvesting can be used to create a self-sustaining electrical system.

 By placing a hot item, such as a cup of tea or coffee, on the thermoelectric generator panel, you can charge your phone due to the conversion of the voltage created by material temperature.

 Thermoelectric generator for cars and lorries

 The above examples of energy harvesting are, at present, very much generating electricity on a small scale.
 However, what about the 173 trillion kilowatts of energy that hit the earth from the sun and the endless amounts of wind that has enough energy to blow down trees?
-Well, although most of it, predictably, goes to waste, more and more effort is going into harvesting these energy sources as time goes by.
-Millions and millions of pounds worth of investment has gone into the development of renewables, and solar and wind are two of the main methods.
+Although most of it, predictably, goes to waste, more effort is going into harvesting these energy sources as time goes by.
+Millions of investment has gone into the development of renewable electricity sources, and solar and wind are two of the main methods.

-On a smaller scale, wind harvesting is being used for such things as camping stoves and phone chargers.
-Like the below example, the iFan phone charger designed by Tjeerd Veenhoven uses wind to power its small generator and therefore charge up your iPhone.
+On a much smaller scale, wind harvesting is being used for such things as camping stoves and mobile phone chargers, such as the iFan charger, which uses wind to power its small generator and therefore charge your phone.
 These sorts of small innovations are baby steps towards integrating renewable, self-sustaining technologies into our daily lives.

 The earth receives roughly 173 trillion kW of energy from the sun at any given moment, which is 10,000 times more than the whole world’s population uses.
 However, at present, just a minuscule amount of that energy is actually being converted into useful electricity.